St Thomas' Church, Stockton Heath

 St Thomas' Church is in Stockton Heath, to the south of Warrington, Cheshire, England.
 The church is recorded in the National Heritage List for England as a designated Grade II listed building, and is an active Anglican parish church in the diocese of Chester, the archdeaconry of Chester and the deanery of Great Budworth.

 History

 The present church was built in 1868 on the site of a former church that had been erected in 1838.
 It was designed by the Lancaster architect E. G. Paley, the main benefactor being Sir Gilbert Greenall.
 The tower was added later although a full set of bells were not installed until 2016.
 The current ring of 10 bells consists of 8 bells donated from St. John the Baptist, Bollington supplemented with two new trebles cast by John Taylor & Co.
 A campaign to keep a tolling bell dating from 1883 dedicated to the wife of John Crosfield (son of Joseph Crosfield) took place in an attempt to retain the bell locally.
-Boys of this school where known to be abused to the point of passing out.
-The faculty was well versed on how to reflect to the parents it was the Charles fault.
-Many children where abused attending this school.
-I was one of them.